 Declining memory is one of the most common symptoms seniors experience as they age, which can make it difficult to remember simple details or events.
 Although losing memory can be frustrating, there are several different ways to recharge the brain with challenging activities and exercises that can be practiced throughout the week.
-Here are a few memory-boosting tips from Tampa home care provider Home Care Assistance.
+Here are a few memory-tips from the experts at Home Care Assistance, a provider of high-quality home care Clearwater families can count on.

 Join a Book Club